 Numerous groups have published manuscripts in peer-reviewed journals, citing Cytobank in their work.
-Check out this ever-growing list on our blog page for Publications Referencing Cytobank.
+Check out this ever-growing list for Publications Referencing Cytobank.

 To reference Cytobank in your manuscript, cite our manuscript that appears in Current Protocols in Cytometry in July 2010.
 For example, your citation might look like this:

 In-Text: “Data were analyzed using Cytobank .”
 Reference: Kotecha N, Krutzik PO, Irish JM.
 Web-based Analysis and Publication of Flow Cytometry Experiments.
 Current Protocols in Cytometry 2010 Jul, Chapter 10, Unit10.17.
 PMID: 20578106

 Can I include and reference public datasets in my publication?

 Yes, we support and would like to encourage this!
 Here is an example citation:

 The dataset "EMBO Timecourse of IL-4 and IL-7 in PBMC B and T cells" (https://community.cytobank.org/cytobank/experiments/336) was obtained from the public Cytobank repository and is part of a dataset originally collected by J.M.
 Irish et al. as part of a class on flow cytometry.